Zaita/SDLT/README.md

-# NZTA Software Development Lifecycle Tool
+# NZTA Security Development Lifecycle Tool

-The SDLT is software that supports, and expedites I.T. security professionals as part of the change approval process within their organisation.
+The SDLT is Web Application that supports, and expedites I.T. security professionals as part of the change approval process within their organisation.

 ## Requirements